OpenLiberty/liberty-tools-intellij/docs/user-guide.md

 ## Before you begin
 ### Software requirements
 <!-- Make sure to also update the main README.md note at its top, and its #Requirements section -->
-- **IntelliJ IDEA 2023.1** or later.
+- Minimum of **IntelliJ IDEA 2023.1**.
+For the latest supported IntelliJ versions, see the [latest release notes](https://github.com/OpenLiberty/liberty-tools-intellij/releases/latest).
 Liberty Tools for IntelliJ IDEA is compatible with the Community Edition of IntelliJ IDEA.
 - **Java 17** or later.
 If you change the IntelliJ IDEA Boot Java Runtime through the **Change Boot Java Runtime for the IDE** preference, ensure that you are using Java 17 or later.
 - [Liberty Tools for IntelliJ IDEA plugin](https://plugins.jetbrains.com/plugin/14856-liberty-tools/)